 EDUCAUSE Badging Program

-In support of the higher education IT community, EDUCAUSE has implemented a badging program.
-Those meeting the established criteria have an opportunity to earn and display digital badges in recognition of their engagement with the association.
-When you earn, display, and share badges, you help draw attention to your community involvment and professional development experiences.
+In support of the higher education IT community, EDUCAUSE implemented a badging program in 2014.
+Those individuals who meet established criteria have an opportunity to earn digital badges in recognition of their engagement with the association.
+When you earn, display, and share badges, you help draw attention to your community involvement and professional development experiences.

-For more information on badges, please see the EDUCAUSE Review article Digital Badges for Professional Development or the 7 Things You Should Read About...™ Badging.
+For more information on badges, please see the ELI publications, Developing A Higher Education Badging Initiative and Where Badges Work Better, the EDUCAUSE Review article Digital Badges for Professional Development or the 7 Things You Should Read About...™ Badging or find other materials in our badge resource library.
 Be a part of the discussion by joining the Microcredentials and Badges Constituent Group.